 ✅ To enable the CNAME record, click on the cloud icon under the ‘Status’ so it turns orange and says ‘Proxied’ (if not enabled).

 Once you’ve set up a custom domain, your public Portal will be hosted on your domain, but on HTTP rather than HTTPS.
 Your Portal will now appear as ‘Not secure’ on web browsers.

 SSL (or TLS) is the most widely used way to secure the connection between your server and your browser.
 It ensures the connection between the server and browser is encrypted, safe, and appears as HTTPS.

 ✅ Here’s what an SSL-configured website (with HTTPS) typically looks like on the Chrome browser:

 ⛔️ This is what it looks like if you’ve visited a website not secured by SSL (without HTTPS):

 1. Go to the SSL/TSL section in Clouflare and set SSL to ‘Full‘.
 This is important. ⚠️

 2. Under the SSL/TSL section in the Edge Certificates tab, check that the certificate status is active.

-Note: If you want to upload a Custom SSL on Cloudflare, you’ll need to purchase a Business plan.
+Note: Uploading a Custom SSL requires a Cloudflare Business plan.